implement

 2. Launch 2 sdd:developer evaluation agents in parallel with the step's rubric

-3. Calculate median score; pass if median ≥ threshold
+3. Calculate the median score; pass if median ≥ threshold

-4. On FAIL: iterate fix→verify until PASS or max iterations reached
+4. On failure: iterate through fix→verify cycles until they pass or the maximum number of iterations is reached

 Pattern C: Multi-Item Step (Per-Item Evaluations)